brunoroccia/UVLMeshGen-mesh-generator/README.md

-# Repository for the UVLM-oriented mesh generatorUVLMeshGen
+# Repository for the UVLM-oriented mesh generator UVLMeshGen

+This software can be used and distributed under the following license:

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]